ndjokic1985/league.champions/README.md

 * [Screenshot 6](https://i.imgur.com/GhCEgTo.png) - GET method (all filtered matches results)

 5.API endpoint for updating one/more league matches results:

-Note: You must know the match 'id' from database for the particular league matches.
+Note: You must know the league match 'id' from database you want to update.
 See the below screenshots for further information.

 ```